tldr-pages/tldr/pages/common/quarkus.md

 > Create Quarkus projects, manage extensions and perform essential build and development tasks.
 > More information: <https://quarkus.io/guides/cli-tooling>.

-- Create a new application project:
+- Create a new application project in a new directory:

 `quarkus create app {{project_name}}`